uktrade/django-zenslackchat/README.rst

 The support team work through Slack.
 Zendesk is the company support issue tracking system.
 This bot will put new support issues raised on Slack into Zendesk.
 It will also update the conversation in Zendesk as it develops on Slack.
 If any comments are made on the issue in Zendesk these will also be sent to the support message thread on Slack.
 The idea is to pull in support requests from other platforms such as Microsoft Teams and the support Email in future.

 The bot reports daily on the total amount of open issues and the total closed issues.
-The closed issue count represents only issues close in the previous day.
+The closed issue count represents only issues closed in the previous day.
 The previous day is worked out from the current day in which the report is run.
-Current the bot posts the daily report on the support channel is monitors.
+Currently the bot posts the daily report on the support channel is monitors.

 The bot needs to be installed as a Slack application using OAuth.
 The bot also needs to be told the channel it must monitor for support request messages.

 To use the Zendesk API the bot must be registered as a OAuth application.
 Zendesk has extra set up around what comments get sent to Slack.
 Zendesk is set up to only notify the bot of comments from issue belonging to a certain support group.
 This prevents all Zendesk comments being sent to the bot.

-The bot stores manages the issues using its own Postgres database.
+The bot manages the issues raised using its own Postgres database.
 This allows for easy tracking and later reporting.

 The bot is a Django web application.
 It uses Celery and Redis to schedule the periodic report.